Community of St. John: The Sisters of Saint John (contemplative)

-The congregation of the Apostolic Sisters of Saint John
+The Apostolic Sisters of Saint John

 The congregation of the Apostolic sisters of Saint John were created in 1984.
 It has been recognized a religious congregation of diocesan right by the bishop of Autun, in 1993.
-They live an apostolic life, through evangelisation, spiritual assistance in dioceses: pension houses, schools, hospitals, prisons etc. Their way of life and charisma is close the one of the brothers, except for priesthood.
+They live an apostolic life, through evangelisation, spiritual assistance in dioceses: pension houses, schools, hospitals, prisons etc. Their way of life and charisma is close to that of the brothers, except for priesthood.
 The general prior is Sister Claire-de-Jésus Salvaige de Lamarge.
 The mother house and headquarter of the congregation is located in Semur en Brionnais, France.
 Their habit is composed of a grey tunic and a scapular similar to the black habit of Benedictine, with a rosary to the waist.
 The apostolic sisters wear a gray veil.

-The oblates
+The Oblates

 The Saint John Family also includes oblates.
 They are laymen, single or married, who commit to a life of prayer, close to the brothers or sisters.
 Each oblate is attached to a priory of the Saint John Family.
 They have no particular legal status: the oblates are not structured, and do not have any government institution.